List of Ghostbusters characters: Gertrude Aldridge

 Gertrude Aldridge, portrayed by Bess Rous, was the first ghost seen by Erin, Abby and Holtzmann in the 2016 film, in a similar role to the Library Ghost in the 1984 film.
 Gertrude Aldridge was the psychotic eldest daughter of a wealthy New York City aristocrat who murdered her family's servants.
-To avoid scandals, rather than turn her to the police or have her committed, the Aldridges lock her away for life in their manor's basement, feeding her through a small slot on the door.
+To avoid scandals, rather than turn her into the police or have her committed, the Aldridges lock her away for life in their manor's basement, feeding her through a small slot on the door.
 This secret is eventually discovered by another family, the Mulgraves, after they found her father's journal and remains, and they later discovered that the basement is haunted after hearing Gertrude's wailing as a poltergeist (Class 2 or 3 entity, noncorporeal and telekinetic).
 The manor becomes the city's haunting attraction, and the house has turned into a museum.
 However, after its supernatural activity had diminished at some point, the Mulgraves and their employees then fake them to keep the manor open.

 In the present day, she haunts the Aldridge Mansion Museum when tour guide Garrett (Zach Woods) was about to head home.
 As soon as Garrett heard her banging on the basement door, he makes numerous attempts to escape before clinging on a collapsed stair for dear life.
 Gertrude later reveals herself from the green ectoplasm on the floor, with Garrett shrieking.
 Despite these attacks, Garrett manages to escape and informs his boss Ed Mulgrave Jr., who is well-aware of the manor's supernatural history, who contacts Erin for help.
 While Abby and the group were inspecting the mansion, she manifests from the basement door as a Class 4 Semi-Anchored Entity, electrified by Rowan North's ionizer, and moving towards the group.
 When Erin tries to communicate with her, Gertrude suddenly transmogrifies and vomits ectoplasm on Erin, then escapes out of a wall and into the streets.

 During Rowan's invasion of New York City, the team, calling themselves "Ghostbusters" encounter her again, alongside the Electrocuted Ghost found in the subway and Mayhem.
 She participates in the battle by picking Erin up off the ground and throwing her to a nearby pilgrim ghost.
 She later attempts to attack Erin again with "Sparky", but they end up getting knocked back by a proton shotgun blast.